 See Related: Place du Chatelet

-Best Things to do Near Place Vendôme
+Best Things to Do Near Place Vendôme

 In addition to its stunning architecture and world-famous shops, Place Vendôme is also home to several of the most exclusive restaurants in Paris, offering fine dining experiences for all budgets.
 Whether you’re looking for a Michelin-starred restaurant or an intimate bistro, there’s a place to eat at Place Vendôme that will suit your taste.